tinganho/balanced-storage/README.md

     }
 }
 ```
 Now, every consumer of these two methods will have some additional checks that they need to pass.
 First, if they are in the same scope they need to call `register` before `unregister`.
+Or in other words an `add` annotated method needs to be called before a `sub` annotated method.
+And through this document we would refer an `add` annotated method as an add method.
+And a sub annotated method as a sub method.

 ```typescript
 class View<M> {
     constructor(private user: User) {